Pokecube-Development/pokecube/source/machines_and_items/ability_field_amplifier.rst

    :name: afa_no_set
    :width: 600

    The Empty GUI for the AFA, this shows the item slot, as well as the ``<`` and ``>`` buttons used for selecting the range of effect.
-The Power display is ordered: ``needed/provided``, so if the second number is smaller than the first, then you need to provide more power for the block to work.
+   The Power display is read as ``required/provided``, so if the power is in red, then you need to provide more power for the block to work.

 To broadcast an ability over a volume, you must first capture a |pokemob| which has the required ability, below are some example abilities, and their effects: